Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-as-a-persistent-state-manager.md

 > By using `[]` will only run on load.

-To use this hook we can do something like this:
+To use this hook, we can do something like this:

 ```js
 function SetState() {